ThomasJefferson.com is my new home

 July 4, 1826, 12:50 PM - Age 83

-“Dead.”
+Dead.
 The attendants found me wearing a gold locket on a chain around my neck containing a faded blue ribbon around a lock of my wife Martha's light hair from over 40 years before.
 Same day as John Adams’s death.
+To Mr. Adams I say: when addressed to the God of Jesus, and our God, I join you cordially, and await his time and will with more readiness than reluctance.
+May we meet there again, in Congress, with our ancient colleagues, and receive with them the seal of approbation, "well done, good and faithful servants."

 February 17, 2025 - Age 281

-Go to present-day America to present my gift, ThomasJefferson.com, and prepare for the upcoming Semiquincentennial.
+Due to Monticello’s calumnies, I moved to my new home at ThomasJefferson.com, and prepare for the upcoming Semiquincentennial.
 February 17 was also the date when I was elected President in 1801.
 I did not miss our nation’s 50th birthday, so I will not miss its 250th birthday.